Raphael-Boichot/SNES-to-NeoGeo-MVS-controller-adapter/README.md

 PCB designs can be edited with [EasyEDA Standard Edition](https://easyeda.com).
 Eu citizens are advised to order PCBs at [JLCPCB](https://jlcpcb.com/) to avoid additional prohibitive taxes with customs (taxes paid at order).
 Just drop the gerber to their site and order with default parameters (the cheapest by default).

+## Why ?
+The genuine NeoGeo controllers are horrendously expensive while the SNES controllers are among the best and most common controller still available.
+Plus the NeoGeo controllers are surpringly prone to issues with their microswitches and quite difficult to tear down and reassemble.
+So if you don't fear missing the clicky sound whick is part of the NeoGeo experience, go for this adapter.

 ## Schematic (to be validated)
 ![](/PCB/Schematic.png)